 The holiday season and the dreaded months of winter are often cited for the reason for decreased phone calls and visits to a property.
-The reasons cited for reduced visits and closing ratios matches the outside temperature.
+Resulting in lower closing ratios, almost matching the outside temperature.

 No one is looking at apartment advertisements,